orfeus-eu/documentation/docs/_build/html/_sources/adria_array.rst.txt

 AdA officially started on 19 May 2022 with the establishment of the Steering Committee for AdriaArray Seismology, coordinated by Prof. Thomas Meier.
-The Committee approved the `Memorandum of Collaboration`_ to be signed by the AdA members.
+The Committee approved the 'Memorandum of Collaboration'_ to be signed by the AdA members.

 The initial invited members of AdA and its Steering Committee are: